JustUtahCoders/comunidades-unidas-internal/api-docs/leads.md

 - Values for the query should be URL encoded
 - "page" query parameter defaults to 1
 - "name" can be partial
+- "programInterest" is a numeric program id that leads have shown interest in
+- "serviceInterest" is a numeric service id that leads have shown interest in
 - If no search terms are provided, the top 100 rows will be returned

 ### Response